antoniablair/pyladies_scraping_workshop/imdb_exercise_2.md

 Type `open imdb_scraper.py` (or use the text editor of your choice) to edit the file.

+## Make a basic python script

-Here is some boilerplate python script code.
+Here is some boilerplate python code.

 ```
 import requests